Arunteja27/Nerd-Express/README.md

 A taxi simulation game that mimics the backend logic of ride-hailing apps, written in C++.

 ## Features
-- Interactive taxi simulation through the terminal.
+- Interactive taxi simulation with real-time updates through the terminal.
-- Implements object-oriented principles with dynamic map updates.
+- Uses object-oriented design to manage taxis, passengers, and the dispatcher system.
-- Calculates taxi movement using Manhattan distance.
+- Implements Manhattan distance for efficient taxi assignment and shortest path calculation.
-- Step-by-step visualization of taxi movements.
+- Dynamic map visualization showing step-by-step taxi movements and state updates.

 ## Demo Video

 ![Nerd Express Demo](./demo.gif)

 ## List of Source Files